About Glitchy Text Generator

 Example: Zalgo → Z̸̧̢̛̗̖̦̈́̾͌̒ą̴̰̫̲̐̈́̽̕l̵̰̗̂̈́̚g̴̛̞̈́̋ỏ̴̧̧̦͌̚

-How to Generate Glitchy Text Online?
+How to Generate Glitchy Text Online

-You can generate glitchy text online by using TextToolz.com’s Glitchy Text Generator, which instantly converts normal writing into distorted, corrupted, or Zalgo-style characters.
-The tool is simple to use: just enter your text, select a style, and copy the output.
+You can generate glitchy text using TextToolz’s Glitchy Text Generator, which instantly converts normal writing into corrupted or Zalgo-style characters.
+The tool supports multiple glitch effects — Distorted, Corrupted, Creepy, Error, and Zalgo — and allows you to adjust intensity for readability or chaos.

 - Enter your text in the input box.